 It’s not so much that Marigolds repel insects, think of Marigolds more as a trap.

-Marigolds are a fragrant flower that attract the insects.
-So instead of that pesky insect eating away at your garden vegetables, they go for the Marigold instead.
+Marigolds are fragrant flowers that attract insects.
+So instead of that pesky insect-eating away at your garden vegetables, they go for the Marigold instead.

 Related Reading: Indoor Plants That Keep Bugs Away